Summer ushers in a whirlwind of summer camps with laughter and songs echoing through the trees.

 - Are committed to Schoolhouse’s mission and values

-- Are fully vaccinated against COVID-19, or are able to provide documentation of exemption
+- Are up to date on your COVID-19 vaccines, or are able to provide documentation of exemption

 - Take your work seriously but yourself, not so much

 Bonus points (or at least a high-five) if you have…

 - A college degree, or equivalent combination of education and experience in a relevant field (e.g. biology, ecology, environmental science, natural resource management, botany)

 - Teaching experience